mickcaff/MickCaffery_T1A2/README.md

 # Purpose

-The purpose of this website is to showcase myself as a software developer to employers in the software industry, and prospective clients.
+The purpose of this website is to showcase myself as a software developer to employers, and prospective clients.
 The website provides information about my professional background, skills, interest and coding abilities.

 # Functionality / features